-1. Every friggin’ inch of Park City’s terrain parks and Elwoods on the Canyons Village side
+1. Every inch of Park City’s terrain parks and Elwoods on the Canyons Village side

 There’s a reason Park City Mountain can’t seem to stay off all kinds of “top terrain parks” lists from all over the world.
 They’ve got some of the most delightfully twisted minds in the industry setting up their features — the creativity here is constantly off the charts.
-Boasting a world-class 22-foot superpipe, alongside three terrain parks — Three Kings, The Ridge and King’s Crown — there are no limits to what can be done here.
+Boasting a world-class 22-foot superpipe alongside six terrain parks, there are no limits to what can be done here.
 Each park is uniquely tailored to each skill level, so whether you’re looking to try out your first rail or huck a cab 1260°, Park City tops the list.

 Just look at Neff Land, for example.
 They could have slacked on this smaller, progression-focused park, but what you get instead is a ticket to Candyland with wacky neon-colored features, including an insane double candy-cane jib, a snow cone bonk, ice cream and cupcakes, and a bunch of other features I’d be tempted to eat.